-- a.
-Combined cycle units with no combustion turbine compressor inlet cooling or conditioning must have their combustion turbine ICAP determined by adjusting for dry bulb temperature under summer conditions. - b.
-Combined cycle units with compressor inlet cooling or conditioning must have their combustion turbine ICAP determined by adjusting for wet bulb temperature under summer conditions.
-Basically this is an adjustment for temperature and relative humidity; however, barometric pressure can affect the wet bulb temperature and adjustments for barometric pressure are permitted and encouraged.
-Compressor inlet cooling or conditioning includes, but is not limited to, evaporative cooling, use of chillers, fogging or wet compression. - c.
-Combined cycle units with only once through cooling on the steam components must have their steam unit ICAP determined by adjusting for cooling body (circulating water) temperature under summer conditions. - d.
+- c.
+Combined cycle units with only once through/multipass cooling on the steam components must have their steam unit ICAP determined by adjusting for cooling body (intake) water temperature under summer conditions. - d.
 Combined cycle units with only wet cooling towers on the steam components must have their steam unit ICAP determined by adjusting for wet bulb temperature under summer conditions.
 Basically this is an adjustment for temperature and relative humidity; however, barometric pressure can affect the wet bulb temperature and adjustments for barometric pressure are permitted and encouraged. - e.
 Combined cycle units with only dry cooling towers on the steam components must have their steam unit ICAP determined by adjusting for dry bulb temperature under summer conditions. - f.
-Combined cycle units with both wet and dry cooling towers on the steam components must have their steam unit ICAP determined by adjusting for the generator site conditions listed in (d) and (e) above under summer conditions.

-5. Diesel and Reciprocating Engine Units

-a.
-Diesel and reciprocating engine units do not need to have their ICAP adjusted for summer conditions since they are rarely affected sufficiently to warrant adjustments for generator site conditions.

-6. Fuel Cell Units
+Combined cycle units with both wet and dry cooling towers on the steam components must have their steam unit ICAP determined by adjusting for the generator site conditions listed in (d) and (e) above under summer conditions. - 5.
+Diesel and Reciprocating Engine Units - a.
+Diesel and reciprocating engine units do not need to have their ICAP adjusted for summer conditions since they are rarely affected sufficiently to warrant adjustments for generator site conditions. - 6.
+Fuel Cell Units - a.

-- a.
 Fuel cell units do not need to have their ICAP adjusted for summer conditions since they are rarely affected sufficiently to warrant adjustments for generator site conditions. - 7.
-Pumped Storage Hydroelectric Units
+Pumped Storage Hydroelectric Units - a.

-- a.
 Pumped storage hydroelectric units must have their ICAP determined by adjusting for head (reservoir level/elevation) under summer conditions. - 8.
 Run of River Hydroelectric Units (with pooling/storage/dispatch capability) - a.
-Run of river hydroelectric units (with pooling/storage/dispatch capability) must have their ICAP determined by adjusting for forebay inflows and head (reservoir level/elevation) under summer conditions. - 9.
+Run of river hydroelectric units (with pooling/storage/dispatch capability) must have their ICAP determined by adjusting for forebay inflows and head (reservoir level/ elevation) under summer conditions. - 9.
 Run of River Hydroelectric Units (without pooling/storage/dispatch capability) - a.
 Run of river hydroelectric units (without pooling/storage/dispatch capability) must have their ICAP determined by adjusting for forebay inflows and head (reservoir level/elevation) under summer conditions. - 10.
 Battery Storage Units - a.
 Battery storage units must have their ICAP determined by adjusting for state of charge under summer conditions.
 Also, all units at the plant must have their rated ICAP based on simultaneous operation.